Welcome to the Unit Two Web Page

 After learning all about the Stone Age, we wanted to find out how hard it would be to live in that

-We had an exhilarating day learning how to make spears and hunt, create cave paintings and prepare and cook food over an open fire.
+We had an exhilarating day learning how to make spears and hunt, creating cave paintings and preparing and cooking food over an open fire.
 We even had a go at lighting our own fires using a flint and steel instead of matches; it was really hard work but we all succeeded and felt very proud of ourselves.

 Some of us definitely found our inner cave dweller and thoroughly enjoyed living in the wild!